WillDenby/make-python-faster/src/leaving_interpretation/foreign_function_interfaces.md

 ## cffi

 `cffi` (C Foreign Function Interface) is another library for calling C code from Python.
-Compared to ctypes, cffi provides more advanced features like out-of-line API mode, which allows for better error checking and integration with existing C code.
+Compared to `ctypes`, `cffi` provides more advanced features like out-of-line API mode, which allows for better error checking and integration with existing C code.

 Below is an example of using `cffi` to achieve the same functionality as the `ctypes` example, calling the time function from the C library.